sagekhanuja/CropBot/backend/README.md

 ## Best Crop Prediction

-The dataset was produced by aggregating relevant statistics from several reputable websites:
+This dataset was produced by aggregating relevant statistics from several reputable websites:

 ### Corn